dividuum/remarkable-yolo-stream/README.md

 This was implemented in 2 hours.
 Don't expect it to work.
 If it doesn't, don't expect help.
 This code is provided as is and I won't offer any support.

+Some ideas taken from https://github.com/owulveryck/goMarkableStream.
+Go there for a supported tool with more features.